(page last reviewed 7 Oct 2022)

 Process

 The indicative process is set out below for postgraduate taught courses.
 New undergraduate non-matriculated courses follow a similar path.
-New Triposes, or other matriculated undergraduate courses will require review and endorsement from the Senior Tutors’ Committee and therefore the approval process is more complex and the publication of the undergraduate prospectus is further in advance than the postgraduate prospectus.
-Faculties and Departments intending to introduce a new Tripos should discuss with EQPO as soon as possible.
+New triposes, or other matriculated undergraduate courses will require review and endorsement from the Senior Tutors’ Committee making the approval process more complex.
+Additionally, publication of the undergraduate prospectus is further in advance than the postgraduate prospectus.

 It is good practice to submit a draft version of the paperwork for feedback from the Academic Standards and Enhancement Committee prior to approval being sought.